ADA Camp Needlepoint & Daypoint

 About

 ADA Camp Needlepoint & Daypoint includes activities such as swimming, kayaking, canoeing on the St. Croix River, horseback riding, climbing towers, challenge courses, arts and crafts, and camp games.
-The program also offers an offsite camping trip as part of its activities.
+The program also offers an offsite camping trip as part of its Leadership Development Program.

 • Ages: 5–17 years old

-• Schedule: Day, overnight, mini-session, Leadership Development Program, and Counselor-in-Training options in August 2026
+• Schedule: Day camp, overnight sessions, a mini-session, a two-week Leadership Development Program, and weekly Counselor-in-Training options in August 2026

 • Ages: 5–17 years old

-• Schedule: Day, overnight, mini-session, Leadership Development Program, and Counselor-in-Training options in August 2026
+• Schedule: Day camp, overnight sessions, a mini-session, a two-week Leadership Development Program, and weekly Counselor-in-Training options in August 2026

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.